arayabrain/barebone-studio/docs/other/cli_execution.md

 (cli-execution)=
 CLI Usage
 =================
-This section describes how to run a workflow created in GUI on a cluster or in Command Line Interface (CLI).
+This section describes how to run a workflow created in GUI on a cluster or in Command Line Interface (CLI), such as Terminal.

 - [CLI execution](#cli-execution)
   - [1.
 Config file settings](#1-config-file-settings)